World government: Founding of the League of Nations

 The League of Nations (LoN) was an intergovernmental organization founded as a result of the Treaty of Versailles in 1919–1920.
 At its largest size from 28 September 1934 to 23 February 1935, it had 58 members.
 The League's goals included upholding the Rights of Man, such as the rights of non-whites, women, and soldiers; disarmament, preventing war through collective security, settling disputes between countries through negotiation, diplomacy, and improving global quality of life.
 The diplomatic philosophy behind the League represented a fundamental shift in thought from the preceding hundred years.
 The League lacked its own armed force and so depended on the Great Powers to enforce its resolutions and economic sanctions and provide an army, when needed.
 However, these powers proved reluctant to do so.
 Lacking many of the key elements necessary to maintain world peace, the League failed to prevent World War II.
 Adolf Hitler withdrew Germany from the League of Nations once he planned to take over Europe.
-The rest of the Axis Powers soon followed him.
+The rest of the Axis powers soon followed.
 Having failed its primary goal, the League of Nations fell apart.
 The League of Nations consisted of the Assembly, the council, and the Permanent Secretariat.
 Below these were many agencies.
 The Assembly was where delegates from all member states conferred.
 Each country was allowed three representatives and one vote.